nipa1902/nipa1902/README.md

 ### Hello!

 * I am currently learning how to be a web developer through the online course provided by [Mittuniversitetet](https://www.miun.se/ "Mittuniversitetet")
-* Right now, we're working on NodeJs development with GULP, CSS-preprocessors & Typescript, PHP RESTful backends, and Project Management theory.
-Nice!
+* Right now, we're working on web accessibility, as well as development with C# (.NET) -- my third language.
+Cool!
 * This is my GitHub page for publishing university projects -- and later some projects of my own as well!
+Right now I am working on an IG clone.
 * In my spare time, I like to narrate audiobooks and write fantasy stories.
 * One day, I'll make a choose-your-own fantasy adventure you can play in your browser.